pyohio/pyohio-static-website/src/pages/attend/travel-directions.md

 <h3>From John Glenn Columbus International Airport</h3>
 <p>Take Interstate 670 West to Interstate 71 North.
 Take 71 North to the 17th Avenue exit.
 Off the exit, turn left to head West on 17th Avenue.
 Follow 17th Avenue until it dead-ends at Summit Street.
 Turn left at the traffic light and proceed South on Summit Street.
 At the first traffic light, turn right onto 15th Avenue.
 Continue West down 15th Avenue to N. High Street and turn left onto N. High Street.
 The Ohio Union South Parking Garage will be on your right side.</p>

-<h2>Parking</h2>

-<p>The Ohio Union South Garage is located immediately adjacent to the north side of the building with access from High Street and College Road.
-This garage offers 800 visitor-only spaces, including accessible parking and main campus disability permit access.
-A passenger drop-off loop is located off of the 12 Avenue entrance to the Ohio Union.</p>

-South Garage <a href="http://osu.campusparc.com/home/garages/academic-south-campus/ohio-union-south">details and rate information</a>.